Gate Locks for Wooden Gates & Garage Doors: a guide.

 Where can I fit a mortice sashlock/deadlock or long throw gate lock?

-integrity of the joint, it is always recommended that a lock block or dummy rail
+To maintain the integrity of the joint, it is always recommended that a lock block or dummy rail

 is fitted to take the gate lock.
-Further reading –

 we have also briefly covered this at the very end of the post.